|Learn how to build culturally competent organizations.

 3. Understanding the dynamics of difference

 Many factors can affect cross-cultural interactions.
 Bias due to historical cultural experiences can explain some current attitudes.
-For example, Native Americans and African Americans, among other groups, have experienced discrimination and unfair treatment from dominant cultures.
+For example, indigenous peoples and Black folx, among other groups, have experienced discrimination and unfair treatment from dominant cultures.
 Mistrust coming out of these experiences may be passed on to the next generations of these groups, but ignored within the dominant culture.
 An oppressed group may feel mistrust toward the dominant culture, but members of the dominant culture may be unaware of it or not understand it.
 Organizations planning to interact with varying cultures need awareness of such a dynamic if they want to be effective.
 Remember that organizations can be intergenerational.
 A group that worked with an ineffective, culturally incompetent organization 15 years ago, may not know that the group has the same name but is in a "second life" -- a new staff, a new board, and a new approach to working with the community.
 This means the organization has some work to do, and must be aware of this dynamic in order to be newly effective.
 Being proactive rather than reactive about change produces a synergistic organization.
 Anticipating change is a basic dynamic in the development of synergy.
 Synergy is more than just teamwork.
 It's the magic that happens when people are truly working together, understanding one another deeply, and in total agreement about their beliefs and goals, at least as far as their work goes.
 Synergy happens only if people treat each other with respect and effectively communicate with each other.

 4. Institutionalizing cultural knowledge